Raising Boys to Become Men

 What can stop the explosion, ejection, and meltdown of all good things that one receives from the image of God in oneself, in families, in churches, and in government?
 The answer seems easy, but requires an impossible work that one cannot achieve for oneself.

 The first answer is not to pursue liberty as the most basic of all human rights.
 The great lie from the enemy of all is to pursue liberty because it is good and beautiful and true, and the only One who is worthy of all authority is none of those things and should never be trusted, loved, believed, and obeyed.
 Changing that in the heart of man is not a human work.
 It cannot be achieved by a desire for self-improvement.
 It is not natural to humans.
 To liberate oneself and enslave others is human; to serve others and enslave oneself is divine.
-Therefore, remove the idea that the purpose of man is liberty uncontained.
+Therefore, repent from the idea that the purpose of man is liberty uncontained.

 The second answer is to understand that liberty and authority are interrelational and interdependent.
 The cultural tenet that liberty and authority are mutually exclusive and should only be used as such is a faith in a failsafe that does not exist.
 Liberty drives invention, imagination, and service towards a progress of edification and unity.
 Authority regulates the tendency of liberty to go beyond the beneficial into self-determinationism.
 Liberty challenges the tendency of authority to go beyond the protection of all to willful edicts and aggrandizement.
 This is what checks and balances should mean.